Bahrain–Iran relations: Relations under the Islamic republic

 Following the Iranian Revolution in which Ayatollah Khomeini came to power in Iran in 1979, Iran made clear its intention to export its Islamic revolution throughout the Muslim world, especially in the Arab world.

-Two years later, Bahraini Shia fundamentalists orchestrated a coup attempt under the auspices of a front organization, the Islamic Front for the Liberation of Bahrain.
-The coup, which failed, would have installed a Shia cleric exiled in Iran, Hujjat al-Islam Hādī al-Mudarrisī, as the Supreme Leader of Bahrain with a theocratic government.
+Two years later, Bahraini Shia fundamentalists orchestrated a revolution attempt under the auspices of a front organization, the Islamic Front for the Liberation of Bahrain.
+The revolution, which failed, would have installed a Shia cleric in Iran, Hujjat al-Islam Hādī al-Mudarrisī, as the Supreme Leader of Bahrain with a theocratic government.
 The Bahraini government unofficially regarded the coup as Iran attempting to overthrow their Sunni government.
-Iran denied any involvement, saying the fundamentalists were inspired by the Iranian revolution but had received no support from Iran.
+Iran denied any involvement, saying they were inspired by the Iranian revolution but had received no support from Iran.
 Fearful of a recurrence, Bahrain cracked down on its Shia population, putting thousands into jail and further souring relations with Iran.

+The 1981 Bahraini coup attempt orchestrated by the Islamic Front for the Liberation of Bahrain (IFLB) was significantly influenced by transnational Shia networks established by Iranian clerics, including Grand Ayatollah Mohammad Taqi al-Modarresi.
+Al-Modarresi, a prominent Shia marja', played a pivotal role in establishing and nurturing Shia political activism across the Gulf region.
+Through his leadership, the Risali Movement aimed to empower Shia communities and challenge Sunni-dominated regimes, including Bahrain's Al Khalifa family.
+The IFLB's attempt to overthrow the Bahraini monarchy and install an Islamic republic mirrored Iran's broader strategy to export its revolutionary ideals and assert influence in neighbouring Bahrain.
+Although Iran officially denied direct involvement, the coup attempt highlighted the effectiveness of Iran's use of religious and political networks to advance its geopolitical objectives in the Persian Gulf.

 In November 2007, President Mahmoud Ahmadinejad of Iran made his first official visit to Bahrain and met with King Hamad bin Isa Al Khalifa.
 Ahmadinejad discussed future agreements to supply Bahrain with natural gas during his meeting with the king and Bahraini officials.
 Iran and Bahrain are beginning to enjoy closer relations again and have engaged in many joint economic ventures.

-In the aftermath of the March 2011 protests in Bahrain, Iran expressed strong support for the demonstrators, the majority of whom follow Shia Islam, which is Iran's state religion.
+In the aftermath of the March 2011 protests in Bahrain, Iran expressed strong support for the demonstrators, a sizeable minority of whom follow Shia Islam, which is Iran's state religion.
 Relations between Tehran and Manama cooled considerably during the uprising, with both countries expelling one another's ambassadors.
 Iran was joined by Iraq in opposing the Gulf Cooperation Council's military intervention in Bahrain.
 Allies of the Bahraini government, such as Saudi Arabia and other GCC member states, have conversely blamed Iran for inciting upheaval in the small archipelago country and questioned the legitimacy of the protesters' demands, echoing Manama's claims.